 As a food and eating psychology coach, I know that diets are not the answer to our weight worries and body image concerns.
 Research shows that yo-yo dieting damages your metabolism and causes weight re-gain, not only that, it messes with your mind too.
-Gaining an understanding of how our feelings and eating habits interact and learning ways to deal with our feelings without using food is transformative.
-This knowledge and the tools I share in the course have completely changed my life and the way that I feel about food and have had a hugely positive impact on the lives of many other women – I can't wait to share it with you.
+Gaining an understanding of how our feelings and eating habits interact, and learning how to deal with our feelings without using food is a complete game-changer.
+The knowledge and tools I share in this course have completely changed the way I feel about food and have had a hugely positive impact on the lives of many other women – I can't wait to share it with you.

 In the second module we look at how we learn to associate feelings and food.
 We explore how you currently experience emotion and discover how that, and things like stress, sleep and self-compassion can affect your eating behaviour.

 In the final module, you'll be given some actionable and incredibly effective techniques that you can use to work on your triggers for emotional eating.
 Different triggers respond to different approaches, so we work through each in detail.

 "Learn how to stop snacking.
 If, like us, you can't stop eating right now, you might want to try food and eating psychology coach, Josie Buck's Overcome Emotional Eating course."

 "Thank you, Josie, your course was VERY helpful!
 It’s logical progression, even when some of the information was familiar (actually, especially when it was familiar, i.e. tried, tested & failed!) has enabled me to make some real & hopefully lasting changes in my life, not just my eating habits but diet & exercise too.
 Your constant encouragement to take things slowly was also hugely helpful.
 Now, I’m astonishing myself!"